 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 The standard's core principle is that an entity will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The standard defines a five-step process in order to achieve this core principle and requires expanded qualitative and quantitative disclosures relating to the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers, including significant judgments and estimates used by management.
 The standard will be effective for annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted for reporting periods beginning after December 15, 2016.
 The Company does not plan to early adopt, and accordingly, the Company will adopt the new standard effective January 1, 2018.

-While the Company continues to assess the impact of the new standard on its accounting policies, processes and system requirements, the primary effects include the timing of recognition of revenue with certain distributors in the U.S. Currently, sales to these distributors are made under agreements which provide these distributors with price adjustment and other rights.
+The primary effects of the new standard for the Company relate to the timing of revenue recognition with three U.S.-based distributors.
+Sales to these distributors are transacted under the terms of agreements providing price adjustment and other rights.
 The Company determines that uncertainties on the sales price exist under these arrangements primarily because the amount of price adjustments to be claimed by the distributors is not fixed or determinable.
 As a result, revenue and costs related to these sales are deferred until the Company receives notification from the distributors that products have been sold to the end customers and the amount of price adjustments is finalized.
-Under the new standard, the transaction price takes into consideration the effect of variable consideration, which is estimated at the time the promised goods are transferred to the customers.
-Accordingly, the Company will be required to recognize revenue at the time of shipment to the distributors, adjusted for an estimate of the price adjustments based on the information available at the time.
-Revenue from non-U.S. distributors, which make up the majority of the Company's total distributor sales, is currently recognized at the time of shipment to the distributors because these arrangements do not contain price adjustments, or other amounts that are not fixed or determinable.
+Under the new standard, the transaction price takes into consideration the effect of variable consideration such as price adjustments, which are estimated and recorded at the time the promised goods are transferred to the customers.
+Accordingly, the Company will be required to recognize revenue at the time.
+For the three and nine months ended September 30, 2017, the Company recognized \$2.2 million and \$5.9 million of revenue net of the final price adjustments, respectively, from the U.S.-based distributors for products that have been sold to the end customers.
+As of September 30, 2017, the deferred revenue balance, before the final price adjustments, was \$2.7 million for products held by the U.S.-based distributors that have not been sold to the end customers.

+Revenue from non-U.S. distributors, which make up the majority of the Company's total sales to distributors, is currently recognized at the time of shipment to the distributors because these arrangements do not contain price adjustments, or other amounts that are not fixed or determinable.
+Accordingly, revenue recognition on arrangements with non-U.S. distributors will remain substantially unchanged upon adoption of the new standard.